Otto Roth: Downfall and Hungarian Soviet interval

 In March 1919, the Yugoslav authorities were investigating allegations that Roth and his finance minister István Mály had embezzled 24 million crowns from funds set aside for the defunct Banatian polity.
 With an ongoing Hungarian–Romanian War, the rump Hungarian state had been reestablished as a "Hungarian Soviet Republic", under Béla Kun.
 According to historian Sándor Kókai, Roth was one of the radicalized MSZDP members who pledged their allegiance to this communist regime.
 A 1920 report in Az Est newspaper informed readers that: "During the outbreak of the proletarian dictatorship, Dr Ottó Roth was still in Temesvár and stayed there for a while [because] he wanted to proclaim a proletarian dictatorship in Banat region during the foreign occupation"; at the time, Roth categorically denied that this was the case.
 This allegiance is acknowledged in a 1960 letter by Roth's son, Roland Robert, who refers to Otto as the "general prosecutor for [the Banat] during the Magyar revolution of 1919".

 Roth was a party delegate for the 21 March 1919 socialist congress in Budapest, where he voted against an MSZDP absorption by the Hungarian Communist Party.
-Brînzeu argues that Roth took distance from Kun, noting that he had opposed communization on Marxist grounds.
+Brînzeu argues that, if Roth took his distance from Kun, it was because Roth's own reading of Marxism shunned communization.
 Roth is quoted by Brînzeu as arguing that the whole of Eastern Europe still needed to fulfill a capitalist mode of production before going into communism, and therefore that its peoples would inevitably rise up against the Soviets.
 Similarly, a retrospective note in Amerikai Magyar Népszava describes Roth as belonging to the MSZDP's "most moderate wing", which took its commands from Ernő Garami.
-Historian Tibor Hajdu believes that Roth actively "weakened the unity of the labor movement" by "serv[ing] Hungarian national aspirations" rather than proletarian internationalism.
+Marxist historian Tibor Hajdu believes that Roth actively "weakened the unity of the labor movement" by "serv[ing] Hungarian national aspirations" rather than proletarian internationalism.